vplesko/OrbLang/docs/pages/type_system_extended_enums.md

 ---
 # {{ page.title }}

-Enums are types which have a set of named possible values.
+Enums are types with a set of possible values.
 They are defined using the `enum` macro defined in **base.orb**.

 ```
 enum CardSuite {